-"Going to the doctor” isn't as simple a phrase as it once was.
-In the modern medical system you have doctors, nurses, registered nurses, specialists, and more.
-The amount of titles can be dizzying!
+"Going to the doctor" isn't as simple a phrase as it once was.
+In the modern medical system, you have doctors, nurses, registered nurses, specialists, and more.
+The number of titles can be dizzying!
 No matter who they see, patients trust that the healthcare professionals examining and treating them have the training and licensing required by medical professional organizations.

 One thing all of these medical professionals have in common is rigorous certification.
 Various boards and organizations ensure consistent, high-quality medical care by implementing universal standards.
 Nurses of all kinds are certified by the American Nurses Credentialing Center (ANCC), and family nurse practitioners are expected to attain their ANCC-FNP certification.